Tayhm/LRKDetect/README.md

-# LRKDetect - Linix Rootkit Detect
+# LRKDetect - Linux Rootkit Detect

 This is a small python script which can detect Linux Kernel Mode Rootkits.